MIND & BODY AFTER 50

 First, an explanation:

 When you have a worrying, anxious mind, your body is anxious too.
-Your mind and body affect each other, even moment by moment.
-Your body experiences your emotions, and it contributes to them too.
+Your mind and body affect each other, moment by moment.
+Your body experiences your emotions, but it influences your emotions too.

 Anxiety is a problem for the mind, but did you know that ongoing anxiety and worry are hard on your brain too?